smartcontractkit/ea-framework-js/docs/basics.md

 ## Metrics

 EAs can expose metrics in the Prometheus format, enabled by setting the `METRICS_ENABLED` environment variable to `true`.
 They are enabled by default (we emphatically recommend that you set up metrics!) but can be disabled by setting the value to `false` instead.

+## Types of Adapters

+- **Source**: Adapters that connect to only one data provider.
+- **Composite**: Adapters that connect to multiple data providers.
+Achieved using mulitple source adapters.
+- **Non-Deployable**: Adapters used as dependencies for other adapters that are not mean to be ran independently.